jxe/vpm/vpm.md

 But, in the first two examples, those benefits come together to make the case that doing $a$ in $c$ is functional, necessary, prudent, or expedient.
 The judgement is based on expected costs and benefits, much as a rational choice theorist would hope.
 I'll call this an *instrumental judgement*.

 In (@honest), the benefits become supporting evidence for a much larger claim: that honesty with friends is *constitutive* of good relationships^[Good relationships for *this* agent, at least.], or at least naturally goes together with them.
-The benefits suggest that honesty is going to be part of any relationship I want to build, or is part of the person I want to be---not just that it's functional in achieving certain ends.
-It's a part-whole claim, or a claim to synergy, not a claim about cause and effect.
+The benefits suggest---not just that honesty is functional in achieving certain ends---but that honesty will be part of any relationship I want to build, or part of the person I want to be.
+Whereas an instrumental judgement relies on a claim about cause and effect, this is a part-whole claim, or a claim to synergy.

 I'll call this a *constitutive judgement*.
 To make one, we ask ourselves questions like: are Xs impossible without Ys?
 Are Xs without Ys in some way lesser?
 Are there kinds of wholeness that emerge only when an X has a Y?
 Note: the evidence that goes into these questions looks *a lot* like costs and benefits (additional kinds of wholeness, etc)!
 So the raw materials for this judgement are similar, but instead of building an expected value, we build a more general conclusion.